Dubai Free Zone vs Mainland: Which One Fits Your Business

 | Banking | Banks open accounts for both — the decision is about the company (activity, owners, source of funds, real substance), not the free zone versus mainland label | |

-| Corporate tax | 9% above AED 375,000, but 0% on qualifying income if it meets the Qualifying Free Zone Person conditions | 9% above AED 375,000, across the board |
+| Corporate tax | 9% above AED 375,000 if it is not a Qualifying Free Zone Person.
+If it is, 0% on qualifying income and 9% on everything else — with no AED 375,000 band | 9% above AED 375,000, across the board |

 | Usually the right fit when | Your customers are international, or UAE businesses you invoice for services | You sell to UAE shoppers, run real onshore operations, or bid for government work |